Gods and Goddesses

 What are agricultural deities in Greek mythology?

 Agricultural deities in Greek mythology are gods and goddesses associated with farming, crops, and the harvest.
-Examples include Demeter (goddess of grain and harvest) and Dionysus (god of wine and fertility), who were worshipped for their roles in ensuring bountiful harvests.
+Examples include Demeter (goddess of grain and harvest) and Dionysus (god of wine and fertility), who were worshiped for their roles in ensuring bountiful harvests.

 Why were agricultural gods important in ancient Greece?